-From the outset, the Trustees expected that the restoration of resources injured by the Spill would be a massive undertaking, and that during the assessment, injuries would continue to accrue.
-The Trustees decided that because of the pervasive and ongoing nature of the damages to natural resources in the region, it would be in the best interest of the public to accelerate restoration and begin implementing projects, if possible, even before completion of the full damage assessment.
+Trustee efforts to assess the injuries to natural resources began within hours of the explosion and continue to the present.
+From the outset, the Trustees expected that the restoration of resources injured by the spill would be a massive undertaking, and that during the assessment, injuries would continue to accrue.
+The Trustees decided that because of the pervasive and ongoing nature of the damages to natural resources in the region, it would be in the best interest of the public to accelerate restoration and begin implementing projects if possible even before the completion of the full damage assessment.
 The Trustees approached BP in the fall of 2010, and negotiations on an early restoration fund commenced.
-Exactly one year after the explosion on the Deepwater Horizon rig, the Trustees and BP entered into an unprecedented agreement whereby BP set aside one billion dollars to fund early restoration projects agreed to by BP and the Trustees, incorporating public review.
+Exactly one year after the explosion on the Deepwater Horizon rig, the Trustees and BP entered into an unprecedented agreement whereby BP has set aside one billion dollars to fund early restoration projects agreed upon by BP and the Trustees.

-&lt;sup>1 The Department of Defense (DOD) is also a trustee of natural resources associated with DOD-managed land on the Gulf Coast, which is included in the ongoing NRDA, but DOD is not a signatory of the Framework Agreement nor a participant in this Phase 1 Early Restoration Plan.
+&lt;sup>1 The Department of Defense (DOD) is also a trustee of natural resources associated with DOD-managed land on the Gulf Coast, which are included in the ongoing NRDA, but DOD is not a signatory of the Framework Agreement nor a participant in this Phase 1 Early Restoration Plan.

-This early restoration agreement, known as the "Framework Agreement", represents the initial step toward the restoration of natural resources injured by the Deepwater Horizon spill.
-It is a down payment against the ultimate claim for damages from the Spill.
-The Trustees expect to be able to fund more early restoration projects in addition to this initial set.
-The Trustees continue to assess the injuries to natural resources and services resulting from the Spill and pursue the ultimate claim for damages.
+This early restoration agreement with BP, known as the "Framework Agreement", represents the initial step toward the restoration of injured natural resources in the Gulf.
+It is a down payment against the ultimate claim for damages for the spill.
+The Trustees expect to be able to fund more rounds of early restoration projects in addition to this initial set.
+The Trustees continue to assess the injuries to natural resources and services resulting from the spill and pursue the ultimate claim for damages.
 Restoration work will take many years to complete, and long term monitoring and adaptive management of the Gulf ecosystem will likely continue for decades until the Trustees can be certain that the public has been fully compensated for its losses.